NisarLDev/Chrome_Iron_Update_Manually_C_Plus_Plus_17/README.md

 To change these permissions to folders in Linux to 0755 and the root user as the owner, use the script programmed in bash.

+To copy the files to linux, write the path without quotation marks, not singles and not doubles.

 ### Bibliography